Hypercubers/hypercubing.xyz/docs/methods/2x2x2x2-physical/grant.md

 Before starting the solve, inspect the puzzle for an opposite colour pair that you can easily get *exactly* 8 stickers from that pair to be on the y-axis.
 They can be in any spot, as long as they are pointing up or down.

-<object alt="Exactly 8 4c oriented to y-axis" data="https://hypercubing.xyz/assets/images/phys2222generator.svg?state=-SO----SR-SO--SR-SO-SO--SR--SR" height="300"></object>
+<object alt="Exactly eight 4c oriented to y-axis" data="https://hypercubing.xyz/assets/images/phys2222generator.svg?state=-SO----SR-SO--SR-SO-SO--SR--SR" height="300"></object>

 ### Getting 8 Oriented to Y-axis, then gyro